KarimAziev/picar-x-racer/README.md

 #### Technical Details

-- **AI Model**: The object detection feature utilizes the YOLOv5n model, optimized for real-time processing on devices like the Raspberry Pi.
+- **AI Model**: The object detection feature utilizes the `YOLOv8n` model, optimized for real-time processing on devices like the Raspberry Pi.
-- **Customization**: You can adjust the detection confidence threshold and customize detection parameters in the settings.

 ### Video Enhancers